 7) You’ll have more ideas

-This effect is notable because one idea can change everything.
+One idea can change everything.

 Much like Neo and Kung Fu, you will feel struck by serendipitous ideas as if they’re a download from up-above.